datacarpentry/datacarpentry.github.io/pages/partnerships.md

 header:
    image_fullwidth: "wood_plank.jpg"
 permalink: /partnerships/
-title: "Become an Member Organization"
+title: "Become a Member Organization"
 ---

 A Member Organization is an organization that has made a commitment to the growth and spread